American Country interior design style

 Practical items like old-fashioned cookware, rag rugs and antique quilts are both beautiful and useful.
 Old farm and household implements have a unique beauty, like the horse-drawn plow.
 A butter churn, a grain mill, an antique meat grinder, and, of course, a copper kettle are all good accent choices.
 Restored vintage ranges and refrigerators have become more easily available in recent years, and nothing says country like a cast-iron potbelly heating stove.

-american country furniture
+American country furniture

-american country objects and art
+American country objects and art

 If you’re looking more for a turn-of-the-century “Great Camp” and less for a pioneer homestead, try antlers above a stone fireplace, knotty pine paneling, and (for the unsqueamish) hunting trophies and motifs.